 Religious and medical exemption are also available below.
 The infirmary and chaplain’s offices are working together to review the completed forms.

 The vaccination provides the best opportunity for VMI to be at full operation, and is the best way to protect the Corps of Cadets as they live, learn, train, and eat together.

 Cadets who are not fully vaccinated or have an approved medical or religious exemption will continue to be required to wear masks and practice safe distancing where practicable in all indoor areas of post except for their barracks room and during all physical training.
 Weekly surveillance testing will be required for cadets who are not fully vaccinated or have an approved medical or religious exemption.

 International cadets with questions or concerns regarding vaccine availability should contact VMI’s Office of International Programs.

 VMI will continue to monitor the COVID-19 pandemic and provide additional updates as needed.
-Thank you for your cooperation as we work to get back to normal in our classrooms, barracks, trainings, and other activities.

 For questions that are not addressed here, please contact the Office of Emergency Management at firstname.lastname@example.org, or the post infirmary at email@example.com or 540-464-7218.